jheckel-dev/25-ignore/README.md

      In this app we are taking the users DOB and putting it into two separate APIs to show the users astrological information and important events on that day in history.

  ## Motivation:
-     We all a have a birthday but some of us don't know what is relevant about the day we were born.
-We wanted to provide users with some information regarding their date of birth.
-We provide them with important world events on their day of birth, their power color, the signs they are most compatible with, a description of their personality, their lucky number, their lucky time, and their general mood.
+     Birthday's are special days, and people want to know what was going on when it was their day.
+When a user inserts the date of their latest brithday we provide them with important world events on their day of birth, their power color, the signs they are most compatible with, a description of their personality, their lucky number, their lucky time, and their general mood.

  ## Build: v 1.0